Penfall/Penfall/_posts/2017-11-28-The-Underhook-of-Jersey-Joe-Walcott.md

 ![](https://i.imgur.com/JD8y9Pe.gif)

 Though a career boxer, Walcott was more than capable of appearing, if just for a moment, to be a wrestler of the same pedigree.
-In the sequence shown above, Walcott adopts a wedge stance, changes level, and makes contact in a manner that be enviable among lifelong Greco-Roman wrestlers.
+In the sequence shown above, Walcott adopts a wedge stance, changes level, and makes contact in a manner that would be enviable among lifelong Greco-Roman wrestlers.